SergeakaAimate/Ontology-Lab/docs/archive/Collapse_of_Fact1.md

 ## Core idea

-The essay describes filter behavior as "retroactive redefinition," and the mechanism temporally backward-acting.
+The essay provocatibly describes filter behavior as "retroactive redefinition," and the mechanism temporally backward-acting.
 [ Collapse_of_Fact1.pdf ](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/archive/Collapse_of_Fact1.pdf)

 ## Also